Study a Graduate Certificate in Construction Practice

 About the program

-The Graduate Certificate in Construction Practice program teaches students from varied backgrounds how to manage building projects – from physical execution to financial analysis and funding.
+The Graduate Certificate in Construction Practice teaches students from varied backgrounds how to manage building projects – from physical execution to financial analysis and funding.
 The program focuses on the organisation and management of project resources (people, process, products, energy, finance, space) to deliver building projects on time, within cost, and of the defined scope and quality.
 Show more

-The Graduate Certificate in Construction Practice program teaches students from varied backgrounds how to manage building projects – from physical execution to financial analysis and funding.
+The Graduate Certificate in Construction Practice teaches students from varied backgrounds how to manage building projects – from physical execution to financial analysis and funding.
 The program focuses on the organisation and management of project resources (people, process, products, energy, finance, space) to deliver building projects on time, within cost, and of the defined scope and quality.

 |Duration||1 semester (4 months)|